kongshaug/DS_big_project/README.md

 - Better comprehension of distances and outliers in a more natural interaction.
 - Being able to immerse yourself into the data

+## Conclusion

+Both the LSTM and Regression model had a success rate around 50 \% which is just as good as buying and selling your stocks randomly.
+We can conclude that our results supports the null hypotheses and therefore we can accept it.
+The price fluctuation is dependent on multiple factors and simply giving the neural network the price and market analysis, as we do, is not enough to make a model that can reject our null hypotheses.
+In order to improve our model we would have to gather more data on the companies we are predicting on.